anon-blue/anon.blue/README.txt

-dddddddddddddddddddddddddddddddddddd           The code is the best way to see t hat the sexual différence is invisible. fascination  want to create cut up of cy berFem manifestds. cause ciomputing is machist and phi phallic there is no place anymore for d sd dfgsdfgsdfy tyrtuytuetuertyr4e5675utrujfgjgffgjftgjh56uuuuuuuu uuuuuuuuuuuuuuuuuuuuuuuuuuuuuutyruyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy yyyyyyposdkocpkspodkcposdkcpspcoksdpockpsodkcjacqm tyra zhen jiba emxinyyyyyyyyy
+dddddddddddddddddddddddddddddddddddd           The code is the best way to see t hat the sexual différence is invisible. fascination  want to create cut up of cy berFem manifestds. cause ciomputing is machist and phi phallic there is no place anymore for this domination  tyrtuytuetuertyr4e5675utrujfgjgffgjftgjh56uuuuuuuu uuuuuuuuuuuuuuuuuuuuuuuuuuuuuutyruyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy yyyyyyposdkocpkspodkcposdkcpspcoksdpockpsodkcjacqm tyra zhen jiba emxinyyyyyyyyy